FerencSchmidt/StaticProject/README.md

 # Test Project

-This repository features a setup for Grafana, Loki, Promtail, an NGINX static website, and an NGINX Proxy Manager.
-This setup is bundled using Docker Compose for ease of deployment.
+This repository features a setup for Grafana, Loki, Promtail, an NGINX static website, and an NGINX Proxy Manager with Docker Compose, and another similar stack for Kubernetes, extended with Jenkins.

 ## Directory Structure